Dandastino/SnippetOrganizer/README.md

 Create a Java application that allows users to save, organize, and search code snippets offline, in a fast, secure, and structured way, without the need for a database.
 Data is saved to files in a dedicated `data/` directory.

-## Data Persistence & Logging
+## Data Directory

+All application data is stored in the `data/` directory:
-- All snippets are stored in `data/snippets.json` as a JSON array.
+- `snippets.json`: - All snippets are stored here as a JSON array.
 Every add, edit, or delete operation rewrites the entire file to ensure consistency and compatibility with any JSON tool.
-- All actions and errors are logged to `data/snippet_organizer.log`.
+- `snippet_organizer.log`: All actions and errors are logged to here.
 The log file is automatically rotated if it exceeds 1MB.

-## Data Directory

-All application data is stored in the `data/` directory:
-- `snippets.json`: All your code snippets, as a JSON array.
-- `snippet_organizer.log`: Log file with all actions and errors.

 ## User Experience (Step-by-step)